Understanding How University Guidelines Address Privacy and Security Issues of Generative AI in Academic Settings: Introduction

-We conducted qualitative content analysis for GenAI guidelines from 43 universities spanning 12 countries.
+We conducted qualitative content analysis for university-level GenAI guidelines from 43 universities spanning 12 countries, focusing on how privacy and security considerations integrate with core academic usage and values of GenAI.
 Our study reveals in-depth findings corresponding to the privacy and security issues of GenAI in academic settings.
-We summarize the main findings corresponding to our research questions below: \begin{squishitemize} \itemsep0em \item [\textbf{F1.}] Universities {\em broadly recognize} the privacy and security risks posed by GenAI, particularly those that arise from sensitive data usage and vulnerabilities of GenAI's system integration in academic settings.
-Yet, the guidelines can often be vague, conflating technical terms that refer to sensitive data and omitting specific discussions of security risks and malicious attacks in academic settings.
+We summarize the main findings corresponding to our research questions below: \begin{squishitemize} \itemsep0em

-\item [\textbf{F2.}] University guidelines present {\em varying degrees} of clarity and implementation consistency.
-They do this for mitigation strategies of privacy and security risks through technical safeguards, operational measures at the institutional level, and individual right and responsibility.
-Their privacy and security measures build on existing technical solutions and frameworks, while they recognize their limitations, e.g., reliability and difficulty in enforcement.

-\item [\textbf{F3.}] Institutional policies tend to frame privacy and security {\em within} broader discussions of academic values and ethics.
-Beyond institutional values, universities in different countries are also influenced by external authorities---national agencies, inter-university networks, and policy exemplars---highlighting both a reliance on existing frameworks and the potential for collaborative knowledge transfer.
-However, the alignment of privacy and security with other academic values varies across different universities and is subject to individual interpretation. \end{squishitemize}
+\item [\textbf{F1.}] Universities broadly recognize GenAI-related privacy and security risks, especially those involving sensitive student, research, and institutional data.
+Their guidelines present partial and evolving threat models, reflecting university priorities: compared with privacy risks from intentional and unintentional misuse by students, staff, and third parties, concrete adversarial behaviors considered as security violations and technical attack surfaces in academic settings are under-specified.

+\item [\textbf{F2.}] Universities mitigate GenAI risks through a combination of technical safeguards, institutional operations, and individual responsibilities, but these measures vary in clarity and consistency.
+Teaching and learning-focused guidelines often frame privacy and security through academic values and classroom practices, while IT-focused guidelines translate these concerns into more concrete risk assessment, deployment, and monitoring practices.
+Despite growing reliance on licensed tools and existing security infrastructure, universities still face challenges in adapting safeguards for the expanding ecosystem of GenAI-enabled services.

+\item [\textbf{F3.}] Privacy and security governance is shaped by academic values, institutional policies, and external regulatory or inter-university frameworks, showing evidence of active knowledge transfer.
+Universities often position privacy and security alongside values such as academic integrity, fairness, and responsible learning, although this values-based framing can leave implementation open to interpretation.
+Cross-regional and international regulatory influences also shape guideline development, yet the integration of privacy and security with academic values remains uneven across institutions.